 Mike Ingram is a graduate of Lansing Community College and Central Michigan University.
 Mike was an All-American player at LCC, played two years at Central Michigan University, and played high school basketball with Tony Dungy.

-He has been part of the Men's Basketball coaching staff since 1988, and continues to head an impressive 556-221 record.
+He has been part of the Men's Basketball coaching staff since 1988, and continues to head an impressive 610-255 record at the conclusion of the 2018-19 season.
 Ingram served as the assistant coach in 1988 when the Men's team won the NJCAA National Championship, and has coached his team to 4th place, 5th place, 6th place, and 8th place National NJCAA tournament finishes, and led his teams to 19 MCCAA Championships.